Eagle-Picher: History

-EaglePicher Technologies’ history as a battery manufacturer dates back to 1922.
+EaglePicher Technologies' history as a battery manufacturer dates back to 1922.
 The company became a battery supplier to the U.S. Government in the 1940s and was supplying silver-zinc batteries for missiles and rockets in the 1950s.
-During World War II, Eagle-Picher used diatomaceous earth and zinc to produce storage batteries for the US military.
-By 1947 they were among the first to adapt a purification system for Germanium for commercial use in the transistor industry.
-The production of germanium was the first semiconducting material, essential to the invention of the transistor and the development of solid state electronics.
-In 1953 Eagle-Picher sold its metallic products plant in Dallas to Murdock Lead Products.
+During World War II, EaglePicher used diatomaceous earth and zinc to produce storage batteries for the US military.
+By 1947 they were among the first to adapt a purification system for germanium for commercial use in the transistor industry.
+The production of germanium, the first semiconducting material, was essential to the invention of the transistor and the development of solid state electronics.
+In 1953 EaglePicher sold its metallic products plant in Dallas to Murdock Lead Products.

+In 1958, EaglePicher created batteries to power Explorer 1, the first U.S. satellite in space.
+When an oxygen tank explosion crippled the Apollo 13 spacecraft during its lunar mission in 1970, the safe return of three brave American astronauts depended heavily upon the EaglePicher batteries on board the spacecraft.
+EaglePicher's silver zinc batteries provided electrical power for the life support and guidance control systems after a fuel cell failed on the Apollo 13 landing, thus helping the astronauts return safely back to Earth.

+EaglePicher started development work on thermal battery technology back in 1949.
+In 1974, the company was the first to begin work on large LiAl/FeS batteries for load leveling and electric vehicle application.
+By 1976, EaglePicher was the first in the world to adapt this rechargeable system to a primary LiAl/FeS2 thermal battery, improving thermal battery performance capability.
+In 1982, EaglePicher became the first thermal battery manufacturer to produce LiSi/FeS2 thermal batteries for the U.S. Department of Energy on a production basis.

+In 1990, the Hubble Space telescope was launched with EaglePicher nickel hydrogen (NiH2) batteries.
+These batteries exceeded their projected 5-year life expectancy by 14 additional years, totaling 19 years battery life in space.